seattlepublicrecords/seattlepublicrecords.github.io/_posts/2016-07-22-king-county-sheriff-s-office-denies-news-media-records-request-for-photographs-of-patrol-deputies.md

 gathering and disseminating news or information to the public by any means", and am engaged in bona fide news gathering for the entity."

+**Update:** My appeal was denied.

+"
+Subject: Public Disclosure Request Reference# P008880-071416

+Dear Tim,

+Thank you, again, for your inquiry.
+We have thoroughly reviewed your appeal request and truly appreciate your time, effort and documentation provided.

+However, our decision remains a denial of the records you are seeking as stated in our July 22, 2016 communication.

+Sincerely,

+JOHN URQUHART, King County Sheriff

+Kimberly Petty | Public Disclosure Program Manager | Sheriff's Administration"